 Remarks as given on February 22, 2015.

-To watch a video of these remarks, click here.
+Please take a moment to watch a video of these remarks.

 Let me join Eric in welcoming you all to the 2015 Public Media Summit.